isman7/gimp-python-development/README.md

 In [1]:
 ```

-However, it will chrash inmediadtely.
+However, it will crash inmediadtely.
 This is because the plug-in messes up with `sys.stdout` and `sys.sterr` objects, needed to be able to reproduce
 a 'console' application.
 So, there is possibility to improve the Python Console plug-in to become an IPython Console plug-in working on the
 Python code of this plug-in and adapt the way it manages those two objects.